Mdrifaye/AtmMachineLogic/README.md

+To run the program Compile both file and execute the Driver file for example : javac AtmMachine.java javac AtmMachineDriver.java java AtmMachineDriver

 Mini Project: ATM Simulation in Core Java
 Before we delve into the logic, we need to perform some initialization steps: